Skip to main content

 Execution

-1. Stand at a squat rack with the barbell positioned along with your upper traps, your feet slightly wider than shoulder-width apart, your toes pointing forward, your core engaged, and your chest up and proud.
+1. Stand at a squat rack with the barbell positioned along with your upper traps, with your feet slightly wider than shoulder-width apart, your toes pointing forward, your core engaged, and your chest up and proud.

 2. Inhale while you bend your knees and sit your hips backward as if reaching your butt back to sit in a chair.
 Keep your back straight and chest up and proud.